By Tim O’Neill & Geoff Hill

 |Moisture Content||Moist not drippy||Squeeze test||3-4 Grab samples each batch|

 |Moisture Content||52-63%||Lab test to verify squeeze test||Quarterly|

 |C/N ratio||25||Lab test||Quarterly|

 The first few days and weeks of composting is the most critical time for a compost pile, especially when composting food waste.
 Before the pile is allowed to heat up to Process to Further Reduce Pathogens (PFRP) temperatures, the pile should be highly aerated in order to change the pH from acidic (4-6) to neutral (>6.5).
 This is critical for low odor and rapid composting.
-Beyond this early composting stage, the process should be controlled to have greater than 3 ppm oxygen at the biofilm of the compost particles (see table at left).
+Check out this peer reviewed research for more info.
+Beyond this early composting stage, the process should be controlled to have greater than 3 ppm oxygen at the biofilm of the compost particles (see table).
 The target process conditions to maintain 3 ppm are temperatures between 110°F and 150°F with average measured oxygen levels above 15%.
 If the pile is allowed to sustain temperatures above 150°F with average pore space oxygen levels below 15%, the process will emit excess odors, stabilization rates will slow, and the compost quality will suffer.
 In forced aeration systems, excessive temperatures are the result of inadequate airflow.
-Please see ECS Whitepaper 2020-1 for more on the subject of aeration system design.
+Please see ECS Whitepaper: Forced Aeration Composting for more on the subject of aeration system design.

 We want to learn more about your project goals.
 Call or email us to get started.